sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/non-breaking-seo-friendly-urls-in-laravel.md

 Route::get('/article/{id}/{slug}', 'ArticleController@detail')
 ```

-In our controller, we only need the ID to retrieve the article item, the slug only exists to make the url human-readable (and in turn, SEO-friendlier).
+In our controller, we need the ID to retrieve the article item, the slug only exists to make the url human-readable (and in turn, SEO-friendlier).

 ```php
 use App\Models\Article;